Yankoslav/project0/README.md

 This project is a simple website built to promote wooden rings produced by a local handmade artist.

+The page can be seen on this github page: https://yankoslav.github.io/project0/contact.html

 The project includes:

 4 HTML files: